 A source of transitional care between the hospital and personal residence, a stay in a skilled nursing facility is often short-term and defined.
 The care at a skilled nursing facility is distinct from that of a nursing home.
 Specialized services such as pathologists, hearing specialists, rehabilitations, dietary aides, occupational therapists, and others, can all be offered at a skilled nursing facility.

 Rehabilitative services are common when a patient is discharged from a hospital to oversee the improvement in the patient’s health.
 That is where a skilled nursing facility comes in, certified to deliver, and provide care for the recovering patients.
-Care for long term or stable patients is excluded, and Medicare covers up to 100 days on rehabilitative care.
+Care for long-term or stable patients is excluded, and Medicare covers up to 100 days of rehabilitative care.

 Choosing the right Skilled Nursing Facility

 The primary aim of going to a skilled nursing facility is to recover completely from a medical incident and to be able to transition smoothly from the hospital safely back to your home.
 Having said that, there are a number of things that you need to consider when choosing a skilled nursing facility.
 Below is a checklist that you should at least take into consideration when searching for the right facility: